chris-oleson/bluprint/README.md

 - Install the version of node specified in `package.json`
 - Install the version of npm specified in `package.json`
 - Install MySQL Server
+- Import `schema.sql` your local MySQL server to load the local database
 - Create a `.env` file copied from `.env.example` and enter your environment information
 - Run command `npm install`
 - Run command `npm run dev`